michaele77/CS231N-pytorch/Ershov's ReadMe.txt

 2) Add, commit, and push the code do your repo
 	-Need to do this before you run the pix2pix.ipynb since it clones your repo everytime -Also need to do this if you change the training images

+FOR INTERFACING WITH GCLOUD

+-Assuming you are starting from an empty VM instance:

+1) Copy over the gitClone.py file using: -->
+gcloud compute scp gitClone.py cs231n-pytorch-project-vm:

+2) Now the file should be in youe VM, open a new terminal

+3) To SSH into your VM, use: --> gcloud beta compute ssh --zone "us-west1-b" "cs231n-pytorch-project-vm" --project "cs231n-276805"

+4) Now you should see the gitClone.py file, run it with: --> python gitClone.py
+-This will clone the repo if you dont have it -Otherwise, it will pull the repo, run this command inside the CS231N folder thats created

+5) Now seed, train seed, and test all inside the repo

+6) To copy files back, use: --> gcloud compute scp --recurse cs231n-pytorch-project-vm:PATHTOCOPY PATHTOPASE